About the Tucker Center

 In 1996, Professor Kane was awarded the first Endowed Chair related to women in sport: The Dorothy McNeill and Elbridge Ashcraft Tucker Chair for Women in Exercise Science and Sport.
 Dr. Kane was elected by her peers as a Fellow in the National Academy of Kinesiology, the highest academic honor in her field, and was inducted into the Academy in the 2002.
 Dr. Kane is a past recipient of the Scholar of the Year Award from the Women’s Sports Foundation.
 In 2012, Professor Kane received a Distinguished Service Award from the Minnesota Coalition of Women in Athletic Leadership.
 This award is given to individuals who exemplify the highest levels of commitment and contributions to breaking barriers for girls and women in sports.
 In 2013, she was named one of the 100 Most Influential Sports Educators by the Institute for International Sport.

-In addition to her scholarly pursuits, Professor Kane teaches a number of courses in the School of Kinesiology (Sport & Society; Sport in a Diverse Society) as well as conducts graduate seminars.
+In addition to her scholarly pursuits, Professor Kane taught a number of courses in the School of Kinesiology (Sport & Society; Sport in a Diverse Society) as well as conducted graduate seminars.
 Professor Kane served as the Director of the School of Kinesiology from 2005 to 2011.
 She has appeared on the Today Show and her research has been cited by the New York Times, USA Today, the Washington Post and The Nation magazine.